Basic EPS

 - Changes in the number of outstanding ordinary shares without corresponding changes in resources

-Treasury shares are your company's own ordinary shares that have been re-acquired and held by your company.
-In consolidated financial statements, treasury shares will also include the parent's shares that are held by its subsidiaries.
+Treasury shares are your company's own ordinary shares that have been re-acquired and are held by your company.
+In consolidated financial statements, treasury shares also include the parent's shares held by its subsidiaries.
+Treasury shares are not regarded as outstanding and are excluded from the denominator for the period during which they are held: the consideration spent on re-acquiring them is no longer available to generate earnings for your ordinary shareholders.

 When your company has post-employment benefit plans or other long-term employment plans you will need to apply IAS 19 Employee Benefits.
 If your company's ordinary shares are part of the qualifying plan assets held by your employee benefit plan and netted against employee benefit obligation in accordance with IAS 19, then these ordinary shares should be considered outstanding when calculating Basic EPS.
 However, if your company's ordinary shares held by your employee benefit plan do not meet the definition of plan assets, then they should not be considered to be outstanding when calculating Basic EPS — they should be treated as treasury shares even if the plan is not consolidated by the employer.